-According to the most recent data available 0.8 percent of British snowsports participants will suffer an injury on the slopes.
+According to the most recent data available, the injury rate for snow sports was 3.7 injuries per 1000 skier days.
 The most common injuries for skiers are to their legs, usually if bindings don’t release properly.
-The most common injuries for snowboarders are to arms, as boarders reach forwards or backwards to protect themselves when they skid.
+The most common injuries for snowboarders are to their arms, as boarders reach forwards or backwards to protect themselves when they skid.

 Nobody heads to Chamonix, Val Thorens or Whistler with injury in mind, but it’s good to know what to do if an accident occurs on the slopes.

-If you’ve sustained what you think is a soft tissue injury (i.e. not a broken bone) it’s advisable to rest, ice, compress and elevate (RICE) the injured limb.
+If you’ve sustained what you think is a soft tissue injury (i.e. not a broken bone) the current advice follows the acronym "PEACE & LOVE".

 If you suspect that your injury is a break, or if you are in a lot of pain, seek immediate medical attention.
 It can be tempting to stay in the après-ski with your friends or to continue having fun on the slopes, but your injury could get worse or you could do yourself more harm than good.
 Have a friend help you safely down the mountain and seek medical help.
 If you're still in pain after returning from your trip, a couple of sessions with a physiotherapist could help get you moving comfortably again.

 First published on Monday 9 November 2015